|

 The Binary System

-For Example the Morse Alphabet, created in the second half of 1800 for the informations' telegraphic transmission,is based on two symbols "point" and "line", which opportunely connected, represent all the letters and all the digits.
+For example the Morse Alphabet, created in the second half of 1800 for the informations' telegraphic transmission, is based on two symbols "point" and "line", which opportunely combined, represent all the letters and all the numbers.

-This possibility is exploited in the calculation machine too,which is a machine composed by some elementary members which is possible to find in only two different conditions:
+This approach is exploited in the calculation machine as well, which is a machine based on some elementary members that can have two different conditions only :

-in a circuit the current passes or doesn't pass,an electronic tube is on or off, a ferromagnetic ring is magnetized on a side or on an other one.
+in a circuit the electricity passes or doesn't pass, an electronic tube is on or off, a ferromagnetic ring is magnetized on a side or on the opposit one.

-In order that the calculation machine sets the informations, the two possible conditions of its members are shown conventionally by 1 and 0, and the numbers, the letters and the special characters are represented by the combination of some 1 and 0.
+To allow the calculation machine to rekord the informations, the two possible conditions of its components are shown conventionally by 1 and 0, and the numbers, the letters and the special characters are represented by the combination of a set of 1 and 0.

-This code is called "binary" and the two symbols 1 and 0 are also called "BIT" (from English Binary Digit).
+This code is called "binary" and the two symbols 1 and 0 are also called "Bit" (Binary Digit).

-The numerical system normally used by man is the decimal one, which adopts ten symbols.
+The numerical system normally used by man is the "decimal" one, which adopts 10 symbols.

-The place occupied by the digits represents the unity, the tens , the hundreds,etc., it means the growing powers of ten.
+In a figure, the position occupied by the digits represents the unity, the tens , the hundreds,etc., it means the "growing power of ten".

-The numerical binary system, which is adopted by the calculation machines, uses only two symbols (1 and 0) and the place which is occupied by them, represents the growing powers of two.
+The numeric binary system, which is adopted by the calculation machines, uses only two symbols (1 and 0) and the position which is occupied by them, represents the "growing power of two".

 When it moves on the left of a column, each digit's value doesn't increase of ten times, as in the decimal system, but of two times.